AutomateNOW-Fan/AutomateNOW/README.md

 - Fixed an issue with `Set-AutomateNOWWorkflowTemplate` and setting the Folder
 - Fixed an issue with `Add-AutomateNOWServiceManagerTemplateItem` and adding Items
 - Fixed an issue with `Save-AutomateNOWDataSourceItem` and saving Local File Text Store objects to disk
-- Fixed an issue with `Show-AutomateNOWTaskTemplateType`
 - Fixed an issue with `Get-AutomateNOWProcessingList` where the `-launchedById` parameter was mandatory
-- Fixed a few issues with `Get-AutomateNOWContextVariable` where empty results could be included or from using the -Id parameter
+- Fixed an issue with `Get-AutomateNOWContextVariable` where empty results could be included
+- Fixed an issue with `Get-AutomateNOWContextVariable` when using the -Id parameter
 - Fixed an issue with `Remove-AutomateNOWWorkflowTemplateItem`
+- Fixed an issue with `Show-AutomateNOWTaskTemplateType`
-- Removed the informational message about token expiration when a token expiration date was never provided (typically API users)
+- Removed the informational message about token expiration for users without an expiration (typically API users)
 - Tiny fixes, improvements and alignments for `Set-AutomateNOWWorkflowTemplate`, `Set-AutomateNOWTaskTemplate`, `Set-AutomateNOWServiceManagerTemplate`

 ## 1.0.37